troglobit/finit/README.md

 **Process Supervision**

-Start, monitor and restart processes (daemons) if they fail.
+Start, monitor and restart services should they fail.

 **Inetd**